monome/docs/norns/help.md

 6. Disconnect USB.
 Flip the switch back to RUN.
 Put the bottom back on.

 If you prefer the command line see [this guide](https://github.com/monome/norns-image/blob/master/readme-usbdisk.md).

+## back up norns to USB <a name="backup-no-wifi"></a>

+nb.
+[SFTP through Cyberduck](../sftp/) is the most straightfoward way to back up your norns.
+These instructions are provided for times when you are unable to connect norns to WiFi (no dongle, no network, etc).

+First, connect via [serial](../maiden/#other-access) and then insert a USB stick into norns.

+- Make sure the USB stick is detected with `ls /media/usb` (this should show the contents of the USB stick)
+- If it's there, copy your dust folder with `cp -r /home/we/dust /media/usb`
+- Shutdown with `sudo shutdown now`

 ## additional a's to faq's <a name="faq"></a>